MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/use-advisor-teams-roll-out.md

 You don't have to be a Teams admin to use Advisor for Teams - anybody in your organization can use it.
 We've set up special permissions so non-admin users can get to Advisor for Teams, even though it's in the Teams admin center.
 You DO have to be a Teams admin, Teams Service Administrator, or Global Administrator to open the tenant readiness assessments.

-The first time you use Advisor for Teams, it'll create a Service management team for you in Teams.
+The first time you use Advisor for Teams, it'll create a Deployment team for you in Teams.
 It adds channels for each workload you want to roll out.

 ## Available Advisor for Teams plans